 - keep WordPress and installed plugins up to date

 - it is always good policy to have a backup plan to be able to recover and restore your website.
-We make Backupbuddy (a premium paid plugin for which we have a developer licence) available for our WordPress hosting clients for this purpose.
+We offer a WordPress Care and Maintenance service for our clients which includes regular WordPress updates and backups

 - install and regularly run an antimalare program e.g. Antimalware (free) from www.malwarebytes.org

 - as an extra safeguard, run an online virus scan on your PC e.g. Housecall from Trendmicro (http://free.antivirus.com/)